navish92/Predicting_Movie_Opening_Weekend/README.md

 In the movie entertainment industry, the Opening Weekend is comprised of Friday, Saturday & Sunday; regardless of whether the movie is released on a Friday or not of that week.
 This revenue number holds a very high significance due to a multitude of factors:

   * Gross revenue earned on a movie's ticket sales is split between the movie theatres and the studios, based on complex agreements.
-But overall, studios get to keep maximum amount of earnings (50%+) from the final ticket sales at theatres in the first week; and a majority of the first week sales happens on the opening weekend.
+But overall, studios get the maximum split % (typically 50%+) in the first week; and a majority of the first week sales happens on the opening weekend.
   * Ratings for the movie are not available or highly publicized yet.
 A lot of opening revenue is incumbent on successful marketing & anticipation creation.
 Therefore, a blockbuster opening can help recoup a good portion of the movie costs.
   * A successful opening can help garner additional media attention that can further help buoy the movie for ticket sales.